What is laryngeal cancer?

 Treatment for laryngeal cancer includes:

 - Radiation therapy: Radiation oncologists deliver high-energy radiation beams to kill cancer cells.
-The radiation targets only the tumor to minimize damage to the surrounding healthy tissue.
+The radiation targets only the tumor to minimize damage to surrounding healthy tissue.

 - Immunotherapy: This treatment uses your immune system, your body’s natural defenses, to help fight cancer.
 Immunotherapy is also called biologic therapy.